 The problem: losing an hour of sleep can be costly in a society that’s already chronically sleep-deprived.
 According to the CDC, Americans are getting insufficient sleep to the point that it’s becoming a public health problem.
 Lost sleep means more mistakes: more motor vehicle accidents, more medical errors, and more industrial accidents.

 How bad is one more missed hour of sleep?
-A recent study estimated that the risk of crashes increases 5-7% after we all spring forward, and a 2014 study from the University of Colorado attributed 302 deaths in a single year to adjusting the clocks.
+A recent study estimated that the risk of car accidents increases 5-7% after we all spring forward, and a 2014 study from the University of Colorado attributed 302 deaths in a single year to adjusting the clocks.

 Image source: The CDC

-Why is one lost hour of sleep so costly?
+Why is one lost hour of sleep so dangerous for drivers?